dask/dask/docs/source/institutional-faq.rst

 Does Dask have a SQL interface?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Yes, Dask supports various ways to communicate with SQL databases, some
+Dask supports various ways to communicate with SQL databases, some
 requiring extra packages to be installed; see the section
 :doc:`dataframe-sql`.